 Children in Conflict

-today, approximately 450 million children are living within in a conflict zone.
+Today, more than 520 million children are living within a conflict zone.

 Choose a dimension